joshuaSweetkindSinger/table_io/README.md

 such as a csv spreadsheet, before writing them back out, possibly in a new format.
 It can be used to filter records, alter records, or simply to convert a table from one format to another.

+## Instantiable Classes
+Currently this project implements readers and writers for delimited files, such as csv or tab-delimited, as well as readers and writers for JSON and XML formats.
+These latter two are mainly for show, to prove that the architecture is extensible.
+It is unlikely one would really want to use these formats in real life.

 ## Installation
 There is no installation script needed.
 Just copy the table_io directory and all its contents as-is into your code-base.
 To use one of its classes in your code, simply ensure that your ruby $LOAD_PATH